Kishan-Sinha/Campus_placement_Predictor/README.md

 **6. setting_Up_UI :** The codebase for Setting up the User Interface for the predictive model.

 The overall score of the model upon training data was **83 (out of 100**).
-The UI of the model can be accessed through the following link https://b7cd970b39d070abf9.gradio.live/
+The UI of the model can be accessed by running the above code "setting_Up_UI" by calling the "placement_model.pkl" model